webplatform/docs/css/properties/white-space/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The white-space property controls if a white-space character within an element can wrap or if it must be preserved.}}
+{{Summary_Section|The white-space property controls whether and how white space inside the element is collapsed, and whether lines may wrap at unforced "soft wrap" opportunities.}}
 {{CSS Property
 |Initial value=normal
 |Applies to=All elements